Ali-Mahmoodi/Usaco/readME.md

 ### ==========================================================
 Students Tasks :
--    Translate Questions .
+-    Translate Questions . :+2:

 Teachers Task  :
--  Recheck Students translations , and repair it // or tell in a comment where needs to be fixed .
+-  Recheck Students translations , and repair it // or tell in a comment where needs to be fixed . :heart: :yellow_heart:
 -  Translate the Turorial pages .
 -  !(ideal) Translate Questions .

-*nihiL's Task : // *: who is nihiL ? the guy his email is becomingalgebra@gmail.com !
-I'm nihiL . hi !
+nihiL's Task :  // I'm nihiL . hi !
 - Gathering smart nice people to do such a lovely project for future nice young minds .
  - Showing off to ppl that i did all of these alone !
  - Translate Questions .
- - do extra needed tasks .
+ - Do other needed tasks .